GoogleCloudPlatform/python-docs-samples/composer/tools/composer_db_transfer.md

     they might appear in the web UI with some delay.

 1. Import operation removes all records from the target environment.
-Files existing in environment's bucket are not deleted.
+Files existing in the environment's bucket are not deleted.

 1. The script does not override gcloud configuration and exports it's own kubeconfig.
-Temporary files for GKE deployment and kubeconfig created in working directory have unique names.
+Temporary files for GKE deployment and kubeconfig are created in the working directory have unique names.

 1. File with fernet key created by export operation is not deleted by import